altanalytics/schwabr/README.md

 R package for the Charles Schwab trade API, facilitating authentication, trading, price requests, account balances, positions, order history, option chains, and more.
 A user will need a Schwab Brokerage account and Schwab developer app.
-See instructions below.
+They also need to be Think or Swim enabled.
+See full instructions below.

-*Please note: the Schwab Developer App takes a few days to be fully approved so start that process ASAP.
-You will not be able to login until the App is in “Ready to use” State.*
+*Please note: the Schwab Developer App takes a few days to be fully approved so start that process ASAP.*

 There is another and similar R CRAN package:
 [charlesschwabapi](https://cran.r-project.org/package=charlesschwabapi).